 The ascent began almost immediately after we left the farm trail we were walking on.
 The forest cover began abruptly, and the entire team fought through the wild, healthy foliage.
 The lead local guide used his sharp bolo to hack a barely discernible trail for the rest of the team.

 The trail was not constant.
-At some points, the ascent is gradual; but in some, it’s quite steep.
+At some points, the ascent was gradual; but in some, it’s quite steep.
 But one thing is for sure—the foliage was extremely thick.
-In fact, the density of the foliage made it difficult to sustain a comfortable pace, which Sweetie and I are comfortable with.
+In fact, the density of the foliage made it difficult to sustain a comfortable pace.
 We had to constantly wrestle with vines and branches that entangled our packs, clothes, and limbs.

 In the Visayan language, “makatol” means itchy.
 And Mt.
 Makatol lived up to its name in more ways than one.
 The plants here have weapons to fight us!
 Some are covered with menacing spike-like thorns that can pierce cloth and skin easily.
 Others are covered with tiny hair-like structures that, when embedded in the skin, cause severe itching.
 And others have leaf blades which are wickedly sharp.
 No matter how careful we were, everyone in the team got “souvenirs” in the form of puncture wounds, cuts, and rashes.